0xNixxy/techtips/windows/create-guid.md

-# Create GUID via PowerShell
+# Create GUID in PowerShell

 PowerShell 5.1 comes pre-packaged with a nifty cmdlet to generate new Globally Unique Identifier (GUIDs) for you.